 All first-year graduate students are required to attend the Sociology Proseminar (Soc.
 6080).
 The proseminar introduces students to aspects of their graduate and professional careers and acquaints them with the members of the graduate faculty and their research and interests.

 The faculty member who acts as sponsor in a given summer has full discretion in structuring the experience, although the plan is worked out in collaborative discussion with the student.
-The sponsor may decide to involve the student in an ongoing project, work with the student one-on-one on a new project, or provide support/feedback on an independent project proposed by the student.
+The sponsor may decide to involve you in an ongoing project, work with you one-on-one on a new project, or provide support/feedback on an independent project that you proposed.

-The summer research experience should not be regarded as the only academic activity that students should pursue in the summer.
-Most students will also be preparing for written examinations for the Part One of the A exam, working on group research projects, and beginning to explore potential dissertation topics by reading the latest published scholarship.
+The summer research experience should not be regarded as the only academic activity that you should pursue in the summer.
+Most students will also be preparing for written examinations for the A exam, working on group research projects, and beginning to explore potential dissertation topics by reading the latest published scholarship.

-The summer research experience is not linked explicitly to the student’s later selection of a Special Committee, although students will often work with faculty members who later become members of their Special Committees.
+For first-year students, the summer research experience is not linked explicitly to your later selection of a Special Committee, although you will often work with faculty members who later become members of their Special Committees.

-Once students nominate a Special Committee chair to replace the Director of Graduate Studies as the default chair, they are not subject to this summer research experience requirement.
-The Special Committee chair will instead be charged with the responsibility of ensuring that graduate students have summer experiences that develop the research skills necessary to complete a qualifying paper and a dissertation.
+Once you nominate a Special Committee chair, s/he will be charged with the responsibility of ensuring that graduate students have summer experiences that develop the research skills necessary to complete a qualifying paper and a dissertation.